 The financial statements are prepared on the going concern basis.
-Further detail on the going concern assessment is contained in the Strategic Report, page 3.
+Further detail on the going concern assessment is contained in the Strategic Report, page 3, and in Note 2.

 1. Adoption of new and revised standards

 New and amended IFRS Standards that are effective for the current year